 5. Subscriptions.
 As a natural skin care product maker, the whole concept of creating a subscription box for my customers eventually is incredibly appealing.
 It is quite mind-boggling that Etsy hasn’t implemented a way for their sellers to do this.

-6. If you’re interested in hearing more about Woocommerce, you can read about their features here.
+6. If you’re interested in hearing more, you can read about the Woocommerce features here.
 This section is by no means meant to deter you from Etsy – both platforms have their place depending on where you are with your ecommerce business.

 WordPress and Etsy Win #4: